demisto/content-docs/docs/contributing/contributing.md

 :::

 ### 2. Cortex XSOAR Marketplace
-Contribute from within Cortex XSOAR's UI using .
+Contribute from within Cortex XSOAR's UI using the Marketplace.
 This method is more simple, and doesn't require you to set up a development environment or be familiar with Git.

 We recommend using this method in the following scenarios: